 2. Sun-Dried Tomato Hummus

 Originally from the Middle East with a Mediterranean influence, tomato hummus is all the rage for many good reasons.
 If this is new to you, hummus is a tasty spread or dip made by simply pureeing all ingredients.
+No worry if hummus can spoil, for you will finish this dish within mere minutes.

 As the base, chickpeas, and tahini create a rich texture.
 Then, lemon juice and minced garlic add a little kick.
 Other spices, herbs, and olive oil are also tossed in the mixture.
+If you’re unsure whether hummus is vegan, these ingredients should already give you the answer.

 Though less common to come by, sun-dried tomatoes make a great addition to hummus.
 Plus, it makes the whole thing seem a bit more like ketchup.